History

 1976 "Studio Twelve" jazz orchestra is featured at campus and community events for over a decade, focusing on stylistic jazz, new works, and improvisation skills.

-1981 Central Air Jazz Band joins Jazz Lab 1 and Studio Twelve to meet growing student interests, lasting 19 years.
+1981 Central Air Jazz Band joins Jazz Lab I and Studio Twelve in meeting growing student interests, lasting 19 years (2000).

 1986 Barbershop chorus "Central Harmony" forms with membership open to university and community, out of which quartets also form, lasting over a decade.